For Inquiries:

 Born: 1988, Houston, TX, USA

 Squier earned his Bachelor's Degree in Studio Art from the University of Rochester in 2010, and his Master’s of Fine Arts Degree from the School of the Museum of Fine Arts in Boston (Tufts University) in 2013.
-In addition to his studio practice and teaching, he is also a curator and organizer, currently serving as Exhibitions Director at Sawyer Yards, and formerly heading up exhibitions as Director of Programs at the Alta Arts in the Gulfton District from 2021 - 2022.
+In addition to his studio practice and teaching, he is also a curator and organizer, currently serving as the Exhibitions Director at Sawyer Yards, and formerly heading up exhibitions as Director of Programs at the Alta Arts in the Gulfton District from 2021 - 2022.